OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 - Enable an organization's security operations center (SOC) or IT administrators to easily perform spam and phishing simulations for educational purposes.

 > [!IMPORTANT]
 > The integrated spam-reporting feature is currently in preview in classic Outlook on Windows and Outlook on Mac.
-Support for the feature in Outlook on the web and [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) is currently being rolled out.
+Preview support for the feature in Outlook on the web and [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) is currently being rolled out.
 >
 > Features in preview shouldn't be used in production add-ins.
 We invite you to try out this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).